johanneshiry/scalaxal/README.md

 - 2) https://www.oasis-open.org/committees/ciq/download.html

 Also the OASIS xAL Standard v2.0 in pdf is included here in the doc directory.

+## Installation

+Add the following dependency to build.sbt:

+    libraryDependencies += "com.github.workingDog" % "scalaxal_2.11" % "1.0"

+To compile and generate a jar file from the source:

+    sbt package

+The jar file (scalaxal-1.0.jar) will be in the "./target/scala-2.11/sbt-0.13" directory.

+## Dependencies

+**scalaxal** depends on the standard [Scala XML library](https://github.com/scala/scala-xml)

 ## Usage